MailTape/MailTape-v1/_posts/2022-10-23-Baby-Chuck.md

 track5_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/502/track5.mp3'
 track5_title: Nice Biscuit - Round and Round
 episode_URL: 'http://mailta.pe/502/Baby-Chuck/'
+description: >-
+  This morning, we're delighted to welcome Baby Chuck to MailTape for an eclectic collection that'll jump start your day.
+Based in Los Angeles, Baby Chuck (Matt O'Keefe) joins us a month after releasing his most recent album, Warm Infinity.
+The release examines the essence of memories and the varied nostalgia they bring.
 ---
 <p id="introduction"> This morning, we're delighted to welcome Baby Chuck to MailTape for an eclectic collection that'll jump start your day.
 Based in Los Angeles, Baby Chuck (Matt O'Keefe) joins us a month after releasing his most recent album, Warm Infinity.
 The release examines the essence of memories and the varied nostalgia they bring.
   <br><br>